plantismash/plantismash/CONTRIBUTING.md

 ------------------

 - Push your changes to a topic branch in your fork of the repository
-- Submit a pull request to the antiSMASH team repository
+- Submit a pull request to the plantiSMASH team repository
 - Update your ticket to include a link to your pull request if the automatic linking did not work.
 - The antiSMASH team tries to at least provide initial comments on your pull request within three business days.